EUPHW Flagship events Wednesday 6 May

 This session explores how public health approaches can help address today’s mental health challenges, bringing together perspectives from policy, research, and lived experience.
 From strengthening partnerships to improving data and reducing stigma, the discussion will highlight how investment in mental health is essential for resilient and sustainable health systems.

-The webinar will also introduce a new capacity-building programme led by WHO Europe and EUPHA, designed to support public health professionals in advancing mental health across sectors.
+The webinar also introduced a new capacity-building programme led by WHO Europe and EUPHA, designed to support public health professionals in advancing mental health across sectors.

-Following this session, participants are invited to join a series of five thematic webinars, covering:
+Following this session, participants were invited to join a series of five thematic webinars, covering:

 • Reducing stigma in mental health